menu

 IT specialists also have to get used to being involved in both regular IT tasks, as well as more business-oriented responsibilities.
 This includes identifying innovations, turning them into marketable solutions, taking care of security, consulting and advising other specialists, and cooperating more closely with other departments, such as R&D, sales, and marketing.

-IT departments are now in the front lines of combat when it comes to discovering new technologies and proposing new software solutions that are supposed to help gain new customers, increase the effectiveness of their work, or open up new streams of revenue.
+IT departments are now on the front lines of combat when it comes to discovering new technologies and proposing new software solutions that are supposed to help gain new customers or open up new revenue streams.
 They no longer carry out imposed tasks only.

 4. A big shift in the work environment